Heng Zhong (仲 恒)

 Developing Meerkat, a reactive programming language supporting live-update and unifying frontends and backends with native distributed support.
 Static soundness guarantee by our specially designed type system incorporating dependencies.

-Submitted a paper [2] for ACM SPLASH'24 Student Research Competition.
+Submitted a paper [2] for ACM SPLASH Companion'24.
+Accepted

 3. LLM-assisted software vulnerability finding